 Safety measures will be analyzed using the safety population.
 Medical Dictionary for Regulatory Activities (MedDRA) nomenclature will be used to code adverse events.
 Incidence rates of each treatment-emergent adverse event will be summarized by primary system organ class and preferred term.
-Treatment-emergent adverse events will be events that occur or worsen after the treatment.
-Summary tables will be generated for all treatment-emergent adverse events regardless of causality, as well as for those considered to be treatment related.
-Detailed descriptions of the safety analyses for adverse events and other safety measures will be documented in the analysis plan (AP).
+Treatment-emergent adverse events are events that occur or worsen after the treatment.
+Summary tables will be generated for all treatment-emergent adverse events regardless of causality as well as for those considered to be treatment-related.
+The adverse events will be classified into ocular and nonocular types and will be summarized separately as described below.
+Ocular adverse events and other ocular evaluations will be summarized using eye as the experimental unit by dosing group and dosing period.
+Nonocular adverse events and other nonocular assessments (eg, vital signs) will be summarized using patient as the experimental unit by dosing group and dosing period.

+Detailed descriptions of the safety analyses for adverse events and other safety measures will be documented in analysis plan.